 Financial literacy in and of itself is a great thing.

-Marie Muldowney, managing director of the Canadian Securities Institute, had this to say to WP on the subject: “Financial literacy is important for all ages… Consumer protection starts with education and extends to the advisor and financial institution.
+, had this to say to WP on the subject: “Financial literacy is important for all ages… Consumer protection starts with education and extends to the advisor and financial institution.
 People are taught about proper eating and exercise.
 Not everyone eats well and works out, but we still teach these fundamentals.
 The same is true for financial literacy.”

 However, the research shows that educating our high school students about finance won’t make them better savers as adults.
 The two don’t go together.